nvladimus/rapidcell/RapidCell1.4.2/readme.md

 ### Current limitations
 * Cells are simulated in 2D space, and it is designed intentionally to avoid excessive computation.
 * CheB activity is assumed constant.
-In reality, CheB has positive feedback from CheA activity via phosphorylation, so the system response (CheYp) adapts to negative stimuli faster than to positive ones.
-This presumably reduces tumbling time of a cell in escape response.
-The current model is accurate for positive responses, such as swimming in attractants.
+In reality, CheB has positive feedback from CheA activity via phosphorylation, so the system response (CheYp)  adapts to *negative* stimuli faster than to positive ones.
+This presumably reduces tumbling time of a cell in escape response, but it's role in realistic attractant gradients remains unclear.
 * Accordingly, only attractants are currently simulated by the program.
 Repellents or temperature gradients are no implemented, but can be added by motivated users ;)